asgs/sustainable-living/README.md

 * This is a going to be a Java-based application with no frontend.
 * It may be a simple console-based app or a simple REST-backed webservice.
 * There's no user authentication involved here.
 Inputs will probably be their userId, homeId, resourceIds, etc.,
+* All data are captured in a Mongodb instance.
+The collections are assumed to be created ahead of time, instead of the application manipulating it at runtime.

 # High-Level Design